gacallea/cardanoRelatedStuff/NACG.md

 This guide won't reinvent the wheel either.
 Its focus are the system and the node itself, and it will point you to [IOHK](https://iohk.io/)'s, when it's time to create, fund, and register your pool.
 IOHK [**guide**](https://github.com/input-output-hk/shelley-testnet/blob/master/docs/stake_pool_operator_how_to.md) and [**scripts**](https://github.com/input-output-hk/jormungandr-qa/tree/master/scripts) are all you need, and they are **official**.

 The only note worth adding, before you venture into configuring a server and creating a pool, is that **you need to have enough tADA** - meaning ADA coins that were **in your wallet before the November 2019** snapshot - to register your pool.
 Otherwise, you won't be able to proceed with the pool registration.

+**IMPORTANT**: this guide helps you configure and run a single pool with a single leader candidate node.
+If you are planning to run passive nodes, this guide assumes that you know what you are doing (and it won't be explained here).

 ### License ###